RegioneER/RerUserDates/README.md

-# Piwik RerUserDates Plugin
+# Matomo RerUserDates Plugin

 ## Description

-This [Piwik](http://piwik.org) Plugin lets you hide custom date range selection from calendar for regular users, also lets you avoid users setting ranges as default value in their profile.
+This [Matomo](http://Matomo.org) Plugin hides custom date range selection from calendar for regular users and avoids users setting dynamic ranges as default value in their personal profile.

-Each time users asks for ranged date reports, Piwik builds it on the fly during user's browsing.
-This slows down your server when there is a load of visits and a large number of tracked websites.
+When a user asks for a ranged date report, Matomo stats building it on the fly during browsing.
+This may slow down Matomo installation in case is loaded by visits and you have a large number of tracked websites.

-As you can see this action is resource intensive so when it happens, live websites tracking may become slow or inaccurate.
+Activity is resource intensive so that live tracking may become slow or inaccurate.

+The main feature is regular users can't select any custom range in the calendar, only users having _Superadmins_ privilege still can.

-Installing this plugin you remove choices in the field _"Report date to load by default"_ in _User Settings page_ for all regular users.
+Second feature is removing dynamic choices in the field _"Report date to load by default"_ in _User Settings page_ for all regular users.

-Superadmin users setting page remains untouched and administrators will see only a notification about plugin's current behavior.
+Users profiles with _Superadmin_ privilege still untouched and user profiles of _Website Administrators_ will only display a notification about plugin's behavior.

-Another plugin's feature is regular users can't select any more a custom range in the calendar but Superadmins still can build reports.

-You can enable or disable the two features independently by clicking checkboxes in the plugin's configuration page available in the super admin user interface.
+_Superadmin_ can enable or disable the two features independently by clicking checkboxes in the plugin's configuration page  in the web interface.

-This plugin is translated in: English, Italian and French (just send a pull request to include your favourite language, see _Can I contribute_ f.a.q.)
+This plugin came translated in: English, Italian and French.
+For more languages to come, just file a pull request adding a new `lang/*.json` file in your mother language, (see _Can I contribute_ f.a.q.)

 ## Installation

+You can easily install the plugin by Matomo's Marketplace web interface.

-Please, read official [Piwik's documentation](http://piwik.org/faq/plugins/#faq_21) about it.
+Or please, read official [Matomo's documentation](http://Matomo.org/faq/plugins/#faq_21) about plugins installation.

 ## FAQ